copluh/rules/README.md

 <p align="center">
   im slow, sometimes i cant tell when ur srs or joking, im kindof sensitive, i make alot of typos
+<p align="center"> i can be awkward at times, but dont b afraid to interact!! i like making new friends

 ##
 <p align="center">